 There are a couple of free beaches, but access is largely through hotels and beach clubs where you pay for loungers or have a minimum spend.
-I spent a lot of time at Dos Ceibas and Ahau and loved them both.
+We spend a lot of time at Dos Ceibas and Ahau and love them both.

 Party the Night Away

 When the sun goes down in Tulum, the music comes on and people party until the early hours.

 From the Maravela Sessions at Habitas to the DJ nights at Nômade, get ready for some big nights or even just a chill night hanging by the fire and bathing in copal smoke.